 This tutorial shows you how to work with one type of microarray experiment data uploaded from sample MAGE-ML data files generated by an Agilent instrument.

-In this tutorial, you set up a separate subfolder within your demo study for the microarray experiment and associated web parts.
-You could instead incorporate these web parts directly in a study folder, but that option is not described here.
+In this tutorial, you set up a separate subfolder within a LabKey demo study for the microarray experiment.
+You must be an administrator in that study folder to complete this tutorial.

 Upload Sample Microarray Data

 - In the Data Pipeline web part, click Process and Import Data.

 - Drag and drop the unzipped sample file folder [LabKeyDemoFiles]\Assays\Microarray into the pipeline file panel to upload it.

 - Click New Assay Design.

 - Select Microarray, choose "Current Folder (Microarray Staging)" as the Assay Location and click Next.

 - Enter the name "Microarray Test" and leave all other Assay Properties with their default values.

 - Scroll down to the Run Fields section, and for each row below, click Add Field and enter the values given.